De5ansh/CateringService/README.md

 This repository contains the source code for a responsive catering service website.
 The website is designed to showcase our catering services, menu options, and contact information.
 It provides potential clients with an easy-to-navigate interface to learn about our offerings and get in touch with us.
 <br>
 ## Features
--> Homepage: Introduction to our catering services with attractive visuals.
+-> Homepage: Introduction to our catering services with attractive visuals.<br>
--> Menu Page: Display of our catering menu with descriptions and pricing.
+-> Menu Page: Display of our catering menu with descriptions and pricing.<br>
--> About Us: Information about our company, mission, and values.
+-> About Us: Information about our company, mission, and values.<br>
--> Contact Page: Form for potential clients to request quotes or contact us directly.
+-> Contact Page: Form for potential clients to request quotes or contact us directly.<br>
--> Responsive Design: Ensures the website looks great on both desktop and mobile devices.
+-> Responsive Design: Ensures the website looks great on both desktop and mobile devices.<br>
 <br>
 ## Technologies Used
--> HTML5: Structure and content of the website.
+-> HTML5: Structure and content of the website.<br>
--> CSS3: Styling and layout of the website.
+-> CSS3: Styling and layout of the website.<br>
--> JavaScript: Interactive elements and form validation.
+-> JavaScript: Interactive elements and form validation.<br>
--> Bootstrap: Front-end framework for responsive design.
+-> Bootstrap: Front-end framework for responsive design.<br>